rajtechreformers/k12-co-teacher/README.md

 ---

-## How to build and deploy the solution
+## How to build and run the solution

 Before you deploy the solution, review the architecture and prerequisites sections in this guide.
 Follow the step-by-step instructions in this section to configure and deploy the solution into your account.

-### Authenticate for AWS deployment
+### Authenticate for AWS

 ```bash
 AWS configure
 ```

-Provide the Access key and secret, For Region select us-east-1 ( or region of your choice)
+Provide the Access key and secret, For Region select us-west-2 ( or region of your choice)

 ### Get the code on your dev machine